 Golden Retrievers are known for being kind, gentle, and sweet nanny dogs.
-They’re the perfect compliment to large families.
+They’re the perfect complement to large families.
 The Chow Chow, on the other hand, is known for their fantastic hunting abilities and their prowess as watchdogs.
-The Chow Chow is a low and boisterous pet, which the Golden Retriever is calm and patient.
+The Chow Chow is a low and boisterous pet, while the Golden Retriever is calm and patient.

 Although the Golden Retriever is perfect for first-time dog owners looking for a large dog, I wouldn’t recommend the Golden Chow for inexperienced trainers.
 The Chow Chow is notoriously stubborn and smart, which can make them difficult to train at first.

 Golden Chows thrive best in environments that have lots of space and a large, loving family next to them.
-They like to be doted on, and love to receive affection from their favorite people in their home.
+They like to be doted on and love to receive affection from their favorite people in their homes.
 Would this big lovable babe be the right fit for your growing family?
 In this guide, we’ll take you through the daily lives of the Golden Chow.

 Large Designer Dogs

-The benefits of owning a purebred with proper papers is you’ll have a good estimate on how your puppy will act.
+The benefit of owning a purebred with proper papers is you’ll have a good estimate of how your puppy will act.
 With a designer dog, you don’t have that luxury, as the puppies could take characteristics from either parent.
 However, this is the only true negative to owning a designer dog (unless you care about coat color).

 Designer dogs are less likely to inherit diseases than their purebred parents, and this can be a lifesaver for certain breeds.
-Specifically, the Chow Chow breed, because they’re prone to many health problems.
-Keep in mind that not all designer dogs have to completely purebred, as some crosses require a less even split.
+Specifically, the Chow Chow breed because they’re prone to many health problems.
+Keep in mind that not all designer dogs have to be completely purebred, as some crosses require a less-even split.

 Golden Retriever Overview

 The “Golden” in their name describes their gorgeous wavy, yellow fur color.
-They are a medium-size dog that has a broad and strong head.
-They are intelligent, affectionate and even-tempered, love to play and are eager to please you.
+They are a medium-sized dog with a broad and strong head.
+They are intelligent, affectionate, and even-tempered, love to play, and are eager to please you.
 They Respond well to obedience training and are great service dogs.

 Chow Chow Overview

-The Chow Chow likely originated over 2000 years ago as a mix between the Tibetan Mastiff and the Samoyed.
-This breed remained popular among the wealthy in China due to it’s innate protecting abilities and strength.
+The Chow Chow likely originated over 3,000 years ago in China and is often recognized as one of the oldest breeds in the world.
+Genetically speaking, this breed is very similar to a wolf.
+The breed remained popular among the wealthy in China due to its innate protecting abilities and strength.
 They were good at sniffing out and finding smaller animals to be hunted.

 Golden Retriever and Chow Chow Mix (Golden Chow)

 It’s uncommon for mixed breeds to have a documented record, and the Golden Chow is no different.
 However, it is still possible to trace them as being bred in the last two decades.
-Most mixed breeds originated around that time and became popular in the late ’90s, early 2000’s.
+Most mixed breeds originated around that time and became popular in the late ’90s and early 2000s.